invertase/react-native-firebase/docs/app-check/usage/index.md

 - DeviceCheck on iOS
 - App Attest on iOS
-- Play Integrity on Android
+- Play Integrity on Android (requires distribution from Play Store to successfully fetch tokens)
 - SafetyNet on Android (deprecated)
 - Debug providers on both platforms